fiedsch/vuetaocharts/README.md

   option in the content element.
 Maybe not so good.
 Consider the following situation: we have more such elements on a page and only one of them includes vue.js.
    If this element gets deactivated it breaks the other elements).

-* create a Contao content element that allows the user to enter the data for the chart.
+* <del>create a Contao content element that allows the user to enter the data for the chart.
   MultiColumnWizard or as plain JSON Code with `fiedsch/contao-components`.
-The component will have the required code for vue in its template.
+The component will have the required code for vue in its template.</del> See `rc/contao`.
 * <del>create the `.js` files for the Vue components.
 Apart from the possibility to manually write these find a way to use the single file components we already have.</del>
   bundle the `js` files located in `build/js` ()created by `npm run build`) into one `js` file that will be included in a Contao page layout (e.g. `j_vutaocharts.html5`) and integrate the required parts from of `index.html` and `main.js`into the new Contao component's template.

 ### Ideas